 Breast reduction is typically performed in tandem with a breast lift procedure.
 This dual approach ensures the newly resized breasts are perky and well-proportioned.
 When I perform breast reductions, patients are given a general anesthetic to maximize their comfort and allow me more complete access to the breast structures during surgery.
 The type of incisions I make typically depend on the degree of reduction required.
 For example, a minor reduction in volume may only necessitate a relatively abbreviated lollipop incision.
 This short-scar technique is one of my specialties and is especially appropriate for women with healthy, resilient skin.
 Patients who require more significant volume reduction are usually better served by a larger anchor-shaped incision.
 Of the various breast reduction techniques, I can customize a variety of nuances based on each patient’s anatomy and overall desires.

 Educated at some of the most elite institutions in the country, Dr. David Stoker uses his highly advanced knowledge to ensure that each patient achieves beautiful, harmonious results — whether it's through a simple non-surgical procedure or a more advanced surgical transformation.
 Learn more about his unique credentials and his approach to plastic surgery.

 Breast reduction isn’t only for women.
 I often see male patients for contouring of the chest or pecs, a type of breast reduction in itself.
-The technique I use during depends largely on the patient and his specific condition.
+The technique I use during male breast reduction depends largely on the patient and his specific condition.
 Younger patients who have good skin elasticity can often get attractive results with liposuction, which uses very small incisions through which fat is suctioned away.
 More severe cases may be better served by full excision, which surgically extracts fat as well as glandular tissue to create a flat, well-proportioned chest contour.